 The two pictures below show the final stages of the first partial phase – captured using a specialist certified ‘white-light’ solar filter – with the Sun’s crescent just beginning to break up at the ends.

 Just prior to totality I was delighted to finally, conclusively, see shadow bands jittering across the white board that I had laid on the ground.
-I thought I saw them during the 2006 eclipse in Turkey but couldn’t be absolutely sure as the surface was mottled marble, which made confirmation very difficult.
+I thought I saw them during the 2006 eclipse in Turkey but couldn’t be absolutely sure as the surface around us was mottled marble, which made confirmation very difficult.
 Here, though, I could definitely see them, though they are undoubtedly a *very* low contrast phenomenon (at least from my perspective & observing site during this particular eclipse).
 Make sure to select the ‘1080p’ HD option in the video below for clearest playback.

 Some time before second contact a stiff breeze had picked up at the summit of the butte and the crescent Sun was dancing erratically around the live-preview screen of my DSLR as the gusts wobbled the mount and telescope.
 As totality rapidly approached I thought my plans to take multi-second tracked shots of the extended corona and Earthshine had had it.
 Luckily however the oft-reported microclimate associated with the arrival of the umbral shadow seemed to save the day, as a few minutes or so before second contact – just as the sky went a silvery blue – the wind dropped completely.